Statistician, Research & Analysis

 Dr Jennifer Prattley is a statistician and researcher of longitudinal and life course methods.
 Her expertise in longitudinal methods include multilevel modelling, sequence analysis, hidden Markov models and event history/survival techniques.
-She also has experience in constructing penalised regression models, clustering algorithms, imputation techniques, and factor analysis.
-Before joining the Australian Institute of Family Studies Jennifer was at The University of Manchester, where she worked across a range of social and medical research projects that addressed research questions pertaining to women’s retirement timing; the relationship between neighbourhood deprivation, population turnover and social exclusion among older people; adverse life course events and frailty; and predicting response to treatment among people with systemic lupus erythematosus.
+She also has experience in applying clustering algorithms, imputation techniques and factor analysis and models for high dimensional data.
+Jennifer has worked across academia and the public sector on a diverse range of social and medical research projects, addressing questions relating to women’s retirement timing; the relationship between neighbourhood deprivation, population turnover and social exclusion among older people; adverse life course events and frailty; stratified medicine; and health care access and use among men affected by natural disaster.

 Prior to training as a statistician, Jennifer worked in secondary education as a specialist mathematics teacher, and in management and leadership positions.
 She maintains an interest in mathematics and statistics education, and in the teaching of advanced quantitative techniques to non-specialists.

 BSc (Mathematics) (Otago) BCom (Finance) (Otago) PGDip Teaching (Secondary) (Dunedin College of Education) MSc (Social Research Methods and Statistics) (Manchester) PhD (Social Statistics) (Manchester)